 Jakob Ludwig Felix Mendelssohn Bartholdy, now known widely as Felix Mendelssohn, was a German organist, conductor, and composer of the early Romantic period.
-A child prodigy, he began taking piano lessons at age six, made his first public concert appearance at nine, and wrote his first twelve symphonies in his early teens.
-Following his death, Mendelssohn's music suffered a long period of denigration motivated by anti-Semitism; his works were banned outright by the Nazi regime.
-However, his music is now widely recognized and performed worldwide.
+A child prodigy, he began taking piano lessons at six, made his first public concert appearance at nine, and wrote his first twelve symphonies in his early teens.
+After a long period of denigration following his death motivated by growing anti-Semitism (his works were banned by the Nazi regime), his music is now frequently performed.